poroh/openapirs/README.md

 Work in progress!

-Input: openapi.yaml and set of paths / methods to be compiled
+**Input**: openapi.yaml and set of paths / methods to be compiled

-Output: well-formed structures for serde serialization / deserialization of request / response bodies and URL / Headers serialization.
+**Output**: well-formed structures for serde serialization / deserialization of request / response bodies and URL / Headers serialization.

 ## Motivation